Bristol, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This memorial is listed in this topic list: War, US Civil.
 In addition, it is included in the United Daughters of the Confederacy series list.

 Location.
-Marker has been reported permanently removed.
-It was located near 36° 35.707′ N, 82° 10.831′ W. Marker was in Bristol, Virginia.
-Memorial was at the intersection of State Street (State Highway 34) and Russell Street (State Highway 113), on the right when traveling west on State Street.
+Memorial has been reported permanently removed.
+It was located near 36° 35.707′ N, 82° 10.831′ W. Memorial was in Bristol, Virginia.
+It was at the intersection of State Street (State Highway 34) and Russell Street (State Highway 113), on the right when traveling west on State Street.
 Touch for map.
-Marker was at or near this postal address: 369 State Street, Bristol VA 24201, United States of America.
+Memorial was at or near this postal address: 369 State Street, Bristol VA 24201, United States of America.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-Historic Bristol (a few steps from this marker); Vance Klondike Derby (within shouting distance of this marker); Bristol Union Railway Station (within shouting distance of this marker); Confederate Hospital (within shouting distance of this marker in Tennessee); Bristol (within shouting distance of this marker in Tennessee); Birthplace of Bristol (within shouting distance of this marker in Tennessee); First Country and Western Recording (within shouting distance of this marker in Tennessee); Mississippi Country: The Bristol Sessions (within shouting distance of this marker in Tennessee).
+At least 8 other markers are within walking distance of this location: Historic Bristol (a few steps from this marker); Vance Klondike Derby (within shouting distance of this marker); Bristol Union Railway Station (within shouting distance of this marker); Confederate Hospital (within shouting distance of this marker in Tennessee); Bristol (within shouting distance of this marker); a different marker also named Bristol (within shouting distance of this marker in Tennessee); First Country and Western Recording (within shouting distance of this marker in Tennessee); Bristol Sessions (within shouting distance of this marker in Tennessee).
 Touch for a list and map of all markers in Bristol.